kluberge/TreeFellerPlus/README.md

 - treefeller.use: Allows one to automatically fell trees.
 All players have it by default.

 #### Notes:
-One must use an axe when felling the tree[br]
+One must use an axe when felling the tree<br/>
 Requires Java 7, Java 8, or Java 9.